 Many vendors market Real-Time Agent Assist as an "AI Coach" or an 'AI-Enabled Coach', or part of a 'Call Center Coaching Software', but in reality, it’s neither of these.

-While Real-Time Agent Assist (RTAA) is useful for conversational intelligence and real-time prompts, it does not develop agents, enhance long-term performance, or replace human-led coaching.
+While Real-Time Agent Assist (RTAA) is useful for real-time prompts, it does not develop agents, enhance long-term performance, or replace human-led coaching.

 Points to consider: